-A proposed Code of Conduct, which is open for public submissions until August 3, could force doctors to accept 'cultural beliefs and practises' that are opposed to good medical practise,
+A proposed Code of Conduct, which is open for public submissions until August 3, could force doctors to accept 'cultural beliefs and practises' that are opposed to good medical practise, according to a group of doctors.

 The Medical Board of Australia draft code of conduct that will apply to all Australian doctors requires doctors to be "culturally safe" and comply with a patient's beliefs about gender identity and sexuality, with no provision given for a doctor to differ in their professional judgement.